Eärendil and Elwing: Splintered light

+The Hobbits Frodo Baggins and Sam Gamgee use the Phial to defeat the giant spider Shelob.

 Wade

 The Tolkien scholar Tibor Tarcsay writes that Eärendil is based not only on Old English but also Indo-European and universal myths.
 Wade has power over the sea and superhuman strength, while numerous other mythical Indo-European figures share Eärendil's conjunction of water, boat or horse, and herald or star, such as Surya, the sun-god of the Vedas, or Apollo with his horse-drawn chariot which pulls the sun across the sky.
 Vingilot is mentioned in Geoffrey Chaucer's The Merchant's Tale as the name of Wade's ship; Wade is in turn mentioned in the Old English poem Widsith, while Sir Gawain's horse has a name similar to Vingilot, Gryngolet.

 Christopher Tolkien, too, noted the matching boat-names, Guingelot for Wade and Wingelot for Earendel, and stated that the link between Wade and Tuor was "not casual", which Flieger takes to mean, certainly intentional.
 Flieger notes further that in Parma Eldalamberon 15, Tolkien unambiguously wrote "Wade = Earendel".